aneesafatima/aneesa04/README.md

 ## 🌟 Fun Facts

 - 🖥️ Code was gibberish to me until a year ago.
-- 🌱 Currently learning MERN stack.
+- 🌱 Currently working on React Native.
 - 🎨 I love creating digital art in my free time.

 ---